 Yes!
 So we suggest you don't go rushing out to buy them.
 Even second-hand books can sometimes be quite pricey.
 Buying books is certainly not essential to passing your exams.
 The library has copies you can loan and always has a reference copy which remains in the library, so you should always be able to find the material you need.
 Many textbooks are available electronically via the library.
+The PASS scheme also organises a second hand books sale through Facebook (Link below).
 If you do wish to buy brand new books, your lecturers will usually recommend the best textbooks for that module in, usually, the first lecture.
 The best place to buy them is online or alternatively there is Blackwell's Bookshop in the Alliance Manchester Business School.
 You are then able to sell them on at a cut price when you no longer require them.
-What to expect next year?